TraceCoder: Towards Traceable ICD Coding via Multi-Source Knowledge Integration: Method

 \section{Method}

-In this work, we treat the ICD coding task as a multi-label classification problem—i.e., given a patient discharge summary, the goal is to predict a set of target codes selected from thousands of possible ICD codes.
-Specifically, our proposed TraceCoder framework solves this task through a four-step process, as illustrated in Figure~\ref{fig:flow}: \begin{enumerate} \item[1.]\textbf{Context Encoding}: This component encodes the input discharge summary by dividing it into smaller chunks and generating contextual representations for each chunk. \item[2.]\textbf{Dynamic Multi-source Knowledge Matching}: Three types of clinical knowledge are dynamically aligned and encoded into hidden representations using a pre-trained language model.
-The module personalizes the integration process by selecting the most relevant knowledge from multiple sources, reducing redundancy and retaining critical information for accurate and evidence-grounded predictions. \item[3.]\textbf{Hybrid Attention Integration}: As the core of the framework, this component introduces a hybrid attention mechanisms to model interactions between the clinical text, diagnosis labels, and external knowledge. \item[4.]\textbf{Multi-Label Prediction}: This component predicts the target codes by combining the logits obtained from the attention mechanisms in the Interaction component. \end{enumerate}
+We frame ICD coding as a multi-label classification task, where the goal is to predict a set of ICD codes from a patient’s discharge summary.
+The proposed TraceCoder framework addresses this task in four steps, as shown in Figure~\ref{fig:flow}: \begin{enumerate} \item \textbf{Context Encoding}: The input discharge summary is divided into smaller chunks and encoded into contextual representations. \item \textbf{Dynamic Multi-source Knowledge Matching}: Relevant clinical knowledge from UMLS, Wikipedia, and LLMs is dynamically aligned and integrated using a pre-trained language model, reducing redundancy and ensuring evidence-grounded predictions. \item \textbf{Hybrid Attention Integration}: A hybrid attention mechanism models interactions between clinical text, diagnosis labels, and external knowledge. \item \textbf{Multi-Label Prediction}: Final ICD codes are predicted by combining logits from the hybrid attention module. \end{enumerate}